01anto/gamer-quiz/README.md

   ## Target Audience
   It is targeted at people that want to play a quiz game.
   ## Owner Stories

   ## User Stories
+    - As a gamer, I want to play a game so I can test my gaming knowledge.
+    - As a user, I want the rules or instructions clearly set out so I understand what im doing
+    - As a user, I want to be able to leave the game easily if I need to leave early
+    - As a user, I want the option of being able to play the game again to better my last score
   ## Design

 # Features